Abstracting, Formatting and Referencing

 - Article to be submitted should be organized generally into the following sections :

-- Manuscript should be typed in double space on one side of the page.
-The length of the manuscripts should not exceed 30 pages (double spaced), including footnotes, references, appendices, charts, figures, and tables.
+- The length of the manuscripts should not exceed 30 pages, including footnotes, references, appendices, charts, figures, and tables.

 - Manuscript should also contain at least one classification code according to the Journal of Economic Literature (JEL) classification.
 Three to five keywords are also required to be mentioned after the abstract of the article.